99061142/Lingo/README.md

 English:

-This was a school assignment to learn Javascript
+This was a school project to learn Javascript

 How do you play the game?